Why Are Registration Forms on Gaming Sites So Poor?

-A better strategy may be to allow users to create an account with minimal information and then give them the option to make a deposit.
-This requires much less personal information for account creation as most of this only needs to be collected when the customer wants to make a first-time deposit and become a real-money player.
+Allow users to create an account with minimal information and then give them the option to make a deposit.
+This requires much less personal information for account creation.
+Most of this only needs to be collected when the customer wants to make a first-time deposit and become a real-money player.

 Amazingly very few brands use this approach.
 This could be because the majority of people like to follow the herd.
 It’s safer and technically easier as most back end systems have been set up this way.
 When you suggest this approach you either get told by Compliance that it would not be allowed or developers come up with a multitude of reasons why it would be difficult to implement.
 Basically, it would be hard work!

 Poker Stars does use this approach and are market leaders for online poker.
-They have reduced the number of questions to just five fields compared to well over 10 fields for most registration forms.
-They have further simplified the process by dedicated each screen of the sign up process to a single question.
-This works because people prefer to focus on one task at a time and we are generally crap at multitasking.
-Usability studies by the UK government’s user research team also found this was the preferred option for most users.
+They have reduced the number of questions to just five fields compared to well over 10 fields.
+They have further simplified the process by dedicating each screen of the sign up process to a single question.
+This works because people prefer to focus on one task at a time.
+We are generally crap at multitasking.
+Usability studies by the UK government’s user research team also found this was the preferred option.